gwathlobal/CotD/src/README.txt

 THE PRIMORDIAL

  - You start as a monstrous Eater of the dead who rose from thousands years of slumber to drive Angels and Demons away from the City.
  - Eat corpses to gain health and power.
-Spend power to temporarily increase your combat prowess.
+Spend power to gain benefitial mutations.
  - To win, kill all angels and demons.

 --------------------